FallingCeilingS/fallingceilings.github.io/source/_posts/Difference-between-float-and-flex.md

 ### **Float**

 Float is a traditional solution which is separated from the document flow layout.
-It is based on the box model and relies on the `display` attribute, position `attribute`, and `float` attribute.
+It is based on the box model and relies on the `display` attribute, `position` attribute, and `float` attribute.

 - Advantages:
   - It is very inconvenient for special layouts, such as vertical centering.